NURSING 782 : Research Methods in Nursing and Health

 • Enabling students to choose the most appropriate research method(s) to address a particular research question

-• Providing students with an overview of the principles of ethical research
+• Providing students with an overview of ethical and cultural considerations in research design, including responsiveness to Māori

 • Providing students with the knowledge and skills to write a research proposal